-Head downtown for big-city sports, concerts, arts and experiences you can find only in Toronto.
+Head downtown for big-city sports, concerts, arts, and experiences you can only find in Toronto.

 Catch a big-ticket concert

 Nothing can compare to belting out the lyrics to your favourite song from your favourite artist surrounded by like-minded fans.
 Scotiabank Arena has a big-ticket lineup of concerts and other shows.